 About

-Seattle-born artist Susan Ringstad Emery features contemporary native artwork including woodcarvings, paintings and digital artwork.
+Iñupiaq artist Susan Ringstad Emery features contemporary native artwork including woodcarvings, paintings and digital artwork.

-Susan’s artwork has been exhibited at Grand Central Terminal NYC, Peabody Essex Museum, Alaska Native Heritage Center, Alaska Native Arts Foundation, Seattle Municipal Tower, National Nordic Museum and corporate and private collections around the world, including Dena'ina Wellness Center Kodiak, corporate boardrooms at Bering Straits Native Corporation and the Native Village of Eklutna.
+Susan’s artwork has been exhibited at Grand Central Terminal NYC, Tucson Museum of Art (Oct 19, 2024-Feb 9, 2025), Peabody Essex Museum, Alaska Native Heritage Center, Alaska Native Arts Foundation, Seattle Municipal Tower, National Nordic Museum and corporate and private collections around the world, including Dena'ina Wellness Center Kodiak, corporate boardrooms at Bering Straits Native Corporation and the Native Village of Eklutna.
 Her work is in the permanent collection at the Nordic Museum, Seattle.
-Susan is listed on both the Ethnic Heritage Artist Roster and the Public Art Roster at Seattle’s Office of Arts and Culture and a 2018 graduate of Seattle Office of Arts and Culture Public Art Boot Camp.
+Seattle Ethnic Heritage Artist Roster, Public Art Roster at Seattle’s Office of Arts and Culture

 Susan is an enrolled tribal member of Native Village of Shishmaref (Alaska)